JunhaoSong/cuseistut/source/pylith_static/index.rst

    f = h5py.File(filename,'r')
    fields = list(f)

 If you check ``fields``, you would realize that there are four fields in this file - geometry, time, topology, and vertex_fields.
 In this tutorial, we will plot results using data from the vertices under ``geometry``, and the slip and traction change under ``vertex_fields``.
-For your reference, the figure below illustrates the general layout of a PyLith HDF5 file (extracted from the manual).
+For your reference, the figure below illustrates the general layout of a PyLith HDF5 file (extracted from the :download:`PyLith manual <./pylith-2.2.2_manual.pdf>`).

 .. image:: hdf5_structure.png
-   :width: 100%
+   :width: 80%

-Figure 2.
+figure 2.
 General layout of a PyLith HDF5 file.
 The orange rectangles with rounded corners identify the groups and the blue rectangles with sharp corners identify the datasets.
 The dimensions of the data sets are shown in parentheses.
 Most HDF5 files will contain either vertex_fields or cell_fields but not both.
 (Adopted from PyLith Manual)